 In the herb store, spearmint leaves and stems, fresh or dried, can be made available.
-Choose spearmint leaves that are fresh, bright green, imparting spearmint scent.
+Choose spearmint leaves that are fresh, and bright green, imparting a spearmint scent.
 Avoid wilted, yellow, and floral leaves.

 Once at home, wash the leaves in clean running water, pat dry with absorbent paper, and store in the vegetable compartment of the refrigerator for use in the near future.

 |Dried spearmint herb.|

 Unlike in other mint species, spearmint contains very minimal quantities of menthol, hence less harsh and pungent, making it one of the most preferred herbs in cooking, confectionery, and health drinks.

 Here are some serving tips:

 |Brewing Spearmint herb tea.
 Photo: storebukkebruse|

 Its fresh leaves, either chopped or ground, can be added to the salads.

 It is good for making mint sauce.
 To prepare mint sauce, ground fresh mint leaves mixed with yogurt, cumin, and a little salt.

-The herb is also used as flavoring agent in ice creams, jams, cakes, jelly, etc.
+The herb is also used as a flavoring agent in ice creams, jams, cakes, jelly, etc.

 Spearmint tea is a popular drink.